 Water Heater Accessories

-When installing Unvented Water Heaters it is important to fully utilise the right Water Heater Accessories.
-As every Water Heater installation is different, accessory packs are used to ensure that the Water Heater is installed correctly and safely.
+When installing Unvented Heaters it is important to fully utilise the right accessories.
+As every installation is different, accessory packs are used to ensure that the heater is installed correctly and safely.
 In some cases, expansion in a cold water main is restricted via a stop valve, check valve or water meter therefore we at PlumbNation Heating Supplies recommend that an accessory pack including an expansion vessel should be fitted.
 It is also essential that you are aware of your maximum incoming water pressure prior to installation.

-There are a variety of accessory packs available, however the exact accessory pack appropriate for you will depend on your Water Heating requirements, therefore PlumbNation Heating Supplies recommend that you seek further expert advice from either your Water Heater installer or Water Heater manufacturer (for example Ariston) before purchasing a Water Heater Accessory Pack.
+There are a variety of accessory packs available, however the exact accessory pack appropriate for you will depend on your Water Heating requirements, therefore PlumbNation Heating Supplies recommend that you seek further expert advice from either your installer or manufacturer (for example Ariston) before purchasing an Accessory Pack.

 Gas Water Heater / LPG Water Heater

-A Natrual Gas Water Heater or a LPG Water Heater must be installed by a Gas Safe Registered Engineer.
-Natural Gas Water Heaters and LPG Water Heaters can be even more economical than Electric Water Heaters but will require more effort with the installation process, meaning they are more costly to begin with but over time offer a greater saving.
+A Natrual Gas or a LPG Heater must be installed by a Gas Safe Registered Engineer.
+Natural Gas and LPG Heaters can be even more economical than Electric Heaters but will require more effort with the installation process, meaning they are more costly to begin with but over time offer a greater saving.